How To Get Help

 If it is something specific that is causing the problem, for example if you are worried about exams, then talking to a teacher may help to reassure you or they may be able to offer practical help such as extra reading to help you feel better about things.

-At Christ's you can talk to Mr Baxter, Mrs Kieran, Mr Scott or Mrs Willoughby our School Chaplain or, if you'd prefer, you can talk to a teacher that you trust or your Head of Year.
-Alternatively you can email our wellbeing mailbox email@example.com.
+At Christ's you can talk to a member of the Pastoral Support Team, the School Chaplain, or your Head of Year or, if you'd prefer, you can talk to a teacher that you trust.
+Alternatively you can email our wellbeing mailbox firstname.lastname@example.org.
 All emails are treated with the strictest confidence.

 VISIT YOUR GP

 If you don’t feel comfortable talking to a friend, teacher or your parents, go and see your GP – they are there to help you to feel better whether it is a physical health problem or a mental health problem and there are a number of things that they may suggest for you.
 Don’t suffer in silence, keeping it all to yourself will only worsen your feelings of anxiety or depression and remember, you’re not the only one to feel like this, other young people – and adults too – experience mental health problems too.

 If you have been a victim of online abuse or you're worried about somebody else, let the CEOP know, confidentially by clicking on the button below.